Wasserstein Graph Distance Based on $L_1$-Approximated Tree Edit Distance between Weisfeiler-Lehman Subtrees: Abstract

 \section{Abstract}

-The Weisfeiler-Lehman (WL) test has been widely applied to graph kernels, metrics, and neural networks.
-However, it considers only the graph consistency, resulting in the weak descriptive power of structural information.
-Thus, it limits the performance improvement of applied methods.
-In addition, the similarity and distance between graphs defined by the WL test are in coarse measurements.
-To the best of our knowledge, this paper clarifies these facts for the first time and defines a metric we call the Wasserstein WL subtree (WWLS) distance.
-We introduce the WL subtree as the structural information in the neighborhood of nodes and assign it to each node.
-Then we define a new graph embedding space based on $L_1$--approximated tree edit distance ($L_1$--TED): the $L_1$ norm of the difference between node feature vectors on the space is the $L_1$--TED between these nodes.
-We further propose a fast algorithm for graph embedding.
-Finally, we use the Wasserstein distance to reflect the $L_1$--TED to the graph level.
-The WWLS can capture small changes in structure that are difficult with traditional metrics.
-We demonstrate its performance in several graph classification and metric validation experiments.
+The Weisfeiler-Lehman (WL) test is a widely used algorithm in graph machine learning, including graph kernels, graph metrics, and graph neural networks.
+However, it focuses only on the consistency of the graph, which means that it is unable to detect slight structural differences.
+Consequently, this limits its ability to capture structural information, which also limits the performance of existing models that rely on the WL test.
+This limitation is particularly severe for traditional metrics defined by the WL test, which cannot precisely capture slight structural differences.
+In this paper, we propose a novel graph metric called the Wasserstein WL Subtree (WWLS) distance to address this problem.
+Our approach leverages the WL subtree as structural information for node neighborhoods and defines node metrics using the $L_1$-approximated tree edit distance ($L_1$-TED) between WL subtrees of nodes.
+Subsequently, we combine the Wasserstein distance and the $L_1$-TED to define the WWLS distance, which can capture slight structural differences that may be difficult to detect using conventional metrics.
+We demonstrate that the proposed WWLS distance outperforms baselines in both metric validation and graph classification experiments.